SukeshPReddy/awswebsite/README.md

-# AWS_practice
+# Sample Application for AWS DevOps Course

-File from intellipat and sing for practice.
+#updated this file